pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Once a manuscript has been submitted, the Editor will review the submission to determine its suitability.

 The submitted manuscript will appear in the Editor’s **My Queue** or **Unassigned**.
-The Editor will select and download the Manuscript.
+The Editor will select and download the manuscript.

 After reviewing the manuscript, the Editor can decide to Accept and Skip Review, Decline Submission, or send it through Peer Review.
 The Editor can either assign a Series Editor or undertake the review process themselves.